kvietmeier/Terraform/azure/CoreInfra/manage_users/README.md

 ### Learn to use the Terraform Azure AD provider

 I maintain a Tenant/Subscription for test and development amd frequently need to add/remove other colleagues so they can access resources.
 To make that easier I created this simple Terraform module to create and maintain a list of users stored in a csv file.
-This version assumes the existence of an Azure AD group with the assigned role of "Subscription Contributor" so you can automatically add a user and allow them access tyo the default Subscription.
+This version assumes the existence of an Azure AD group with the assigned role of "Subscription Contributor" so you can automatically add a user and allow them access to the default Subscription.

 - AD Group = "Subscription Administrators"